code-423n4/2023-03-kuma-mitigation-contest/README.md

 ## Important note

-Each warden must submit a mitigation review for _every High and Medium finding_ listed below along with one report each for the Gas and QA fixes from the parent contest.
-For each report, please include a Headline for each finding, that makes it easy to understand whether the finding was fixed or not.
+Each warden must submit a mitigation review for:

+- Every High and Medium finding listed below, and
+- one report each for the Gas and QA fixes.

+For the Gas and QA mitigation reports:
+- Write a headline for each specific finding, that indicates whether the specific finding was fixed
+- Add any additional information for each finding below each headline

 **Incomplete mitigation reviews will not be eligible for awards.**